sunkin351/FmodAudio/README.md

 # FmodAudio
+# 1.0.0 has officially been released on NuGet!
+Feel free to try it out!

 Welcome to FmodAudio, a C# Wrapper for the FMOD audio library.

 This wrapper was written for .NET Core 2.1 and above.

 This wrapper is now downloadable as a nuget package. https://www.nuget.org/packages/FmodAudio

-Update: 1.0.0-Preview-2 has been released on NuGet, feel free to try it out.

 In order to use this wrapper, you will need to download the FMOD native binaries from https://www.fmod.com/download